 First of all, most people search for audio enhancement when they come to us.
 We like to begin a conversation about the words used to explain this process.
 We explain that some of the time it?s better to use the word ?clarify?, because judges do not approve of enhancement because of their perception of the word.
 Enhancement means to change.
 When we testify, we help the courts understand the semantics and the difference between the words ?enhanced? and ?clarified?.

-Clarified has less harmful meaning than enhanced.
-If I’m in court and I tell a judge that I’ve enhanced this audio one of the first things the judge thinks is that something has been done to it to take it or change it from its original state, and that?s not the case.
-But, most people are educated and search for audio enhancement when they?re looking for an expert to help solve their problem or clarify their evidence.
+Clarified has less harmful impact than enhanced.
+If you’re in court and tell a judge that you enhanced an audio recording, one of the first things the judge thinks is that something has been done to it to take it or change it from its original state, and that?s not the case.
+But, most people are educated and search for audio enhancement when they?re looking for an expert to help solve their problem or clarify of their evidence.